osefatul/fullstack-mern-blog-project/client/README.txt

  ### routes/auths
- Here, we used two things. if there is no user in the DB we will register the user and store its info using POST("/register") method. and also
+ Here, we used two things. if there is no user in the DB we will register the user and store its info using POST("/register") method, for the user that already exist we used a POST("/login")